coinspect/learn-evm-attacks/test/Reentrancy/GMXProtocol/README.md

     - This loop continues until the ratio condition is met, allowing the attacker to execute a final withdrawal of funds from the `Vault`.

 3. Final Exploit Phase:
-    - When the ratio condition is met, the `receive()` function executes a flash loan from the Uniswap V3 pool.
+    - When the ratio condition is met, the `receive()` function executes a flash loan from the `Uniswap V3 Pool`.
-    - The attacker mints GLP at its market price and opens a massive short position
+    - The attacker mints `GLP` at its market price and opens a massive short position
-    - Due to the manipulated average short price, the system calculates an inflated "short loss," which artificially inflates the AUM for GLP.
+    - Due to the manipulated average short price, the system calculates an inflated "short loss," which artificially inflates the `AUM` for `GLP`.
-    - The attacker redeems the minted GLP at this inflated price, draining the assets from the pool.
+    - The attacker redeems the minted `GLP` at this inflated price, draining the assets from the pool.

 ## Detailed Description